 But you don’t have to pay the full gate price.
 Ares Travel, my favorite local San Diego authorized ticket seller sent me a discount coupon code to share with you.

 Click HERE and I’ll immediately email the code and the links where to use it.
 This is a one-time-only email.
 You are NOT signing up for a million emails, or ransoming a Nigerian prince.

 San Diego Zoo tickets are a better deal.
 There are a greater number of exhibits featuring animals and plants from all over the globe and there are more “rides” free with your admission.
-But Safari Park is well worth a visit also because of it’s uniqueness.
+But Safari Park is well worth a visit also because it’s not the usual zoo experience.
+It feels more spacious.
+You wander through the animals’ habitats rather than observing them in cages.
 For more on why I feel that way visit my “Is San Diego Safari Park Worth It?” page.